 So what makes Captain’s Boil Little Italy location unique?

 - Well, my family owns it and they rock!
 Say hi to Amy and Marlon when you come by.
 Chances are, you will see my cousin and uncle who also work there.

 - It is in the heart of Little Italy!
 Come by when bar hopping, to watch sports, or before you have dessert in the neighbourhood.

 - The lighting inside is semi-dim in the evening with a nice glow which adds to the cool atmosphere (not the uncomfortable bright fluorescent lighting).

 - There is pumping music all day and night.

-- They serve the best oysters you will ever eat.
+- The oysters are sooo delicious!
 Trust me, you will love it!